We may earn a commission when you buy through links in our articles. Learn more.

 The Astral Drifter background gives you proficiencies in Insight and Religion.
 You can speak two DnD languages, and you start out with traveler’s clothes plus all you need to keep a diary of your adventures.

 As an Astral Drifter, you are 20d6 years older than you look thanks to the anti-ageing atmosphere you spent your time in.
 You also gain the Magic Initiate (Cleric) feat after a brief encounter with a cosmic deity who was willing to share some secrets.
-While early feats will be a staple feature in One D&D, there aren’t many 5e backgrounds with such easy access to 5e feats and 5e spells
+While early feats will be a staple feature in One D&D (more on this later in the guide), there aren’t currently many backgrounds with such easy access to feats and spells.

 DnD backgrounds 5e - Wizards of the Coast art of an older couple holding a hamster